Herbert

 doesn't work as well.
 For one thing, getting started is tougher.

-the cylinders.
-They also introduce water and moisturized air to
+in the cylinders.
+They also introduce water and moisturized air

-drastically altering a car or installing an entirely new fuel
+require drastically altering a car or installing an entirely new

-system.
-They merely add a few mechanical gimmicks and use the same
+fuel system.
+They merely add a few mechanical gimmicks and use

 I went out to visit the two inventors in Hansen's home garage